ogusarenko/mke-docs/content/docs/release-notes/4.0.0/known-issues.md

 Any party with knowledge of the MKE 4 URL can access Prometheus without authentication.

 No workaround is available at this time.

+## [BOP-1528] Once applied, the apiserver.externalAddress parameter cannot be cleared

+MKE cannot clear the `apiserver.externalAddress` parameter once it has been applied in the MKE 4 configuration file, as this can cause the MKE cluster to malfunction.

+No workaround is available at this time.